Leonard Burman: Clinton Administration

-The Clinton administration brought Burman back to Treasury in 1998 to become the Deputy Assistant Secretary of the Treasury for Tax Analysis, serving as the administration’s top tax economist.
+The Clinton administration brought Burman back to Treasury in 1998 to become the Deputy Assistant Secretary of the Treasury for Tax Analysis, serving as the administration's top tax economist.
 Burman served in this post for two years.

 In 2000, Burman left the Clinton administration to become a senior fellow at the Urban Institute.

 In 2002, Burman, along with other tax experts from the Reagan, Clinton, and Bush administrations, founded the Tax Policy Center as a joint venture of the Brookings Institution and the Urban Institute.
 Burman served as the inaugural director of the Tax Policy Center until 2009 and provided guidance on tax policy issues and proposals as a resident expert.
 The current director of the Tax Policy Center is Donald Marron.

 Later career

 Since leaving the Clinton administration in 2000, Burman has served in several posts in academia.
-Between 2000 to 2008, Burman was a visiting professor and lecturer at the Georgetown Public Policy Institute and a visiting professor at the UCLA School of Law.
+Between 2000 and 2008, Burman was a visiting professor and lecturer at the Georgetown Public Policy Institute and a visiting professor at the UCLA School of Law.

 Burman currently serves as the Paul Volcker Chair in Behavioral Economics at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 He teaches classes on tax and social policy.
-In addition, Burman is a senior research associate at Syracuse University’s Center for Policy Research, a research associate at the National Bureau of Economic Research, and an affiliated scholar at the Urban Institute.
+In addition, Burman is a senior research associate at Syracuse University's Center for Policy Research, a research associate at the National Bureau of Economic Research, and an affiliated scholar at the Urban Institute.
 He is the immediate past-president of the National Tax Association, has served on the Bipartisan Policy Center’s Debt Reduction Task Force, and currently serves on the board of the Pew SubsidyScope Project.

 Burman blogs as The Impertinent Economist on Forbes.com and on the Tax Policy Center’s blog, TaxVox and has written over 120 articles on a wide range of tax and fiscal policy issues over a thirty-year span.
 His op-eds have appeared in The Washington Post, The New York Times, and other publications.
 In addition, Burman has written or coedited three books including The Labyrinth of Capital Gains Tax Policy: A Guide for the Perplexed and Taxes in America: What Everyone Needs to Know.

 Personal life

 Burman is married to Melissa Burman, a former administrator at Georgetown University, and has four children, (Rob, Paul, Kent and Liz) and two grandchildren.
 He is an avid cyclist who biked across the country in 2004 with his son, Paul, to raise over $100,000 for Partners In Health.
-He sings in the a capella group, Polyhymnia, and is a former member of the Syracuse Oratorio Society, New Dominion Chorale, Arlington Metropolitan Chorus, and Androscoggin Chorale.
+He sings in the a cappella group, Polyhymnia, and is a former member of the Syracuse Oratorio Society, New Dominion Chorale, Arlington Metropolitan Chorus, and Androscoggin Chorale.
 He currently resides in Arlington County, Virginia.